 We mentioned this in our recent dental blog as well – paid ads are necessary.
 You should have a mix of Facebook ads and Google ads for your law firm.

 Your ads should include a strong value proposition and benefit, as well as a strong call to action.
-For more tips to create great ads, you can check out this excellent post, as well as this one on how to build a 3-step Facebook ads funnel.

 5. Provide an Educational Lead Magnet